asksven/aszdnszone/README.md

 ## Config

-The config of the `update-ip.sh` script is in `setenv` (can be created based on the `setenv.template`)
+The default config of the `update-ip.sh` script is in `setenv` (can be created based on the `setenv.template`).
+If you want to run multiple instances with multiple configs it is also possible to pass the name of the config-file: `update-ip.sh <config-file>`.

 When the script runs it stores the last IP it has detected in `tmp/my_ip`.
+The name of the file can be overridden by setting `IP_FILE` in the config-file.
 In order to avoid bombarding the Azure api calls are only made if that file does not exist or if the IP is different.

+### Scenario 1: update only one domain

+If you want to update the IP for one domain (e.g. `foo.bar`) the config-file should have:

+- `REQUESTED_NAMES=("")`
+- `PARENT_DOMAIN="foo.bar"`

+### Scenario 2: update multiple FQDNs in the domain

+If you want to update the IP for multiple FQDNs, e.g. `home.foo.bar` and `lab.home.foo.bar` the config-file should have:

+- `REQUESTED_NAMES=("home" "lab.home")`
+- `PARENT_DOMAIN="foo.bar"`

 ## Automation

 1. Run `crontab -e`